connortbot/connortbot/README.md

 [Astro Impero](https://github.com/connortbot/AstroImpero) is open source!

 ### Past Work
 Unfortunately, much of my past work is private due to software contracting terms.
 Furthermore, some of them were designed specifically for organizations.
-You are free to look at my old code!
+But, you are more than welcome to view the code that is public, such as [GoGo Chess](https://github.com/connortbot/gogo-chess) or [SimplArb](https://github.com/connortbot/simplarb).

 #### Contact Me!
 Inquiries: loiconnor8@gmail.com